- Barajar

 The main entity for this report is the Discovered Port.
 Each individual port that is discovered has its own row in the report.
 The columns that are listed are: Time Probed, Server IP address, Server Host Name, DB Type, Port, Port Type (usually TCP), and a count of occurrences.

 There are no special runtime parameters for this report, but it excludes any discovered ports with a database type of Unknown.
+When an auto-discovery process definition changes, the statistics for that process are reset. |

 Auto-discovery Tracking Domain funtionality